mcoulmeau/UTBMPlanningToICS/README.md

 Valentin Mercy - Licium

 ## Script description ##
-UTBMPlanningToICS aims to simplify classes planning understanding for UTBM's students (UTBM = University of Technology of Belfort-Montbeliard).
-More precisely, this python script allows all UTBM students to turn the unformatted list of courses (which can be found on [their personnal space](https://monespace.utbm.fr/)) into a proper ICS file they can directly import on their favourite schedule utility, such as Google Agenda for example.
+UTBMPlanningToICS aims to simplify classes planning comprehension for UTBM students (UTBM = University of Technology of Belfort-Montbeliard).
+More precisely, this python script allows all UTBM students to turn the unformatted list of courses (which can be found on [their personnal space](https://monespace.utbm.fr/)) into a proper ICS file they can directly import on their favourite scheduling utility, such as Google Agenda for example.

 ## Supported languages ##
 * English
 * French

 ## How to use it ##
-* First, open a bash terminal, clone this repository and change your working directory to go inside :
+* First, open a bash terminal, clone this repository and make it become your working directory :
 ```
 git clone https://github.com/Valentin68/UTBMPlanningToICS.git
 cd UTBMPlanningToICS/